Kay Stammers: Personal life

-In 1939, Stammers married Michael Menzies, then in the Welsh Guards.
+31 Jan 1940 in Westminster, England, Stammers married Michael Menzies, then in the Welsh Guards.
 During World War II, Stammers played exhibition matches on behalf of the Red Cross and served as an ambulance driver.
 When the war ended, she captained Britain's Wightman Cup team for a couple of years.
 In 1949, she and her husband moved to South Africa, where Menzies set up Hill Samuel's South African operation.
 They remained there for nearly 20 years, until he was transferred to New York City to head the office there.
 She had two sons and a daughter with him.

 After her divorce from Menzies in 1974, she married lawyer Thomas Walker Bullitt, whom she had met on the American tennis circuit.
 Bullitt had been educated in England, came from one of Kentucky's oldest families, and had been an aide to Field Marshal Bernard Montgomery during World War II.
 The couple lived at Oxmoor Farm, near Louisville, Kentucky, which had been in the Bullitt family for ten generations.
 Stammers laid out and maintained an English garden and indulged her passion for racehorses.
 She helped run the annual steeplechases on the estate course in aid of a children's charity and, under the Oxmoor Charities Corporation, helped to plan schooling for event riders and summer concerts.

 Stammers continued to be interested in tennis throughout her life and attended Wimbledon annually until her age made it impossible to travel.
 She died at her home in Louisville, Kentucky on 23 December 2005 and was buried in the family cemetery on 28 December 2005.